natalieagus/50005-2023/_ns_labs/lab1_2-traceroute.md

 ### Task 6
 `TASK 6:`{:.info} Visit [this link](https://www.uptrends.com/tools/traceroute) in your web browser.
-* Enter your computer’s public IP address, select the “from Location” and click “Start Test” to start a traceroute to your computer.
+* Enter your computer’s public IP address,
-* Follow the steps shown in site for at least <span style="color:#f7007f;"><b>three</b></span> locations namely: New York, Amsterdam, Tokyo.
+* Select the “from Location”, and follow the steps shown in site for at least <span style="color:#f7007f;"><b>three</b></span> locations namely: New York, Amsterdam, Tokyo.
+* Then, click “Start Test” to start a traceroute to your computer.
 * Take a <span style="color:#f77729;"><b>screenshot</b></span> of the output

 > If the output shows that the packet *does not reach your IP* (request timed out), think about a reason or two on why this is so.